lubianat/wikidata_bib/toread.md

 Sanes JR, Masland RH.
 The types of retinal ganglion cells: current status and implications for neuronal classification.
 Annu Rev Neurosci.
 2015; 38:221–246.
 [PubMed: 25897874]
 Schubert
-Tyner, C. F. The naming of neurons: applications of taxonomic theory to the study of cellular populations.
-Brain Behav.
-Evol.
-12, 75–96 (1975).
-A prescient discussion of how taxonomic principles could be used to improve cell-type classification.
-Cast in terms of physiological properties (see also REFS 24, 28 and 29), it is even more applicable to modern molecular schemes.

 Jointly defining cell types from multiple single-cell datasets using LIGER